-Title: Further Education Learner Support and Hardship Funds Policy 2023/24 Type: Policy Purpose: To inform staff and students of the financial support available to students, including those in exceptional circumstances and the application process.
+Title: Further Education Learner Support and Hardship Funds Policy 2024/25

+Type: Policy Purpose: To inform staff and students of the financial support available to students, including those in exceptional circumstances and the application process.
 Scope: This policy applies to all further education students Responsibility: The Vice Principal HR & Student Services is responsible for this policy.
 The Director Student Services is responsible for the monitoring of the policy.
-Legal Context: 16 to 19 Bursary Fund guide: 2023 to 2024 academic Education budget funding and performance manager 2023 to 2024; Equality Act 2010; Free meals in further funded institutions guide 2023 to 2024
+Legal Context: Legal 16 to 19 Bursary Fund guide 2024 to 2025 academic year; Adult skills fund: funding rules 2024 to 2025; Equality Act 2010; Free meals in further education funded institutions guide: 2024 to 2025 academic year